Nightflyers sci-fi horror is no Game of Thrones

-Nightflyers is a new sci-fi horror series from SyFy based on a 1980 novella by George R.R.
+Nightflyers is a new SyFy sci-fi horror series based on a 1980 novella by George R.R.
 Martin, creator of Game of Thrones.
-The iron throne casts a long shadow -- can Martin's back catalogue produce something as gripping as HBO's fantasy smash hit?
+The iron throne casts a long shadow -- can Martin's back catalog produce something as gripping as HBO's fantasy smash hit?

 As if the crew isn't volatile enough, the Nightflyer is one of those spaceships where the interior decorator's brief was to be as gloomy and creepy as possible.
 Shadowy corridors echo with children's voices, red lights glow nightmarishly, and video screens glitch people's faces into skulls.
 It worked in Event Horizon, which heavily leaned into the gothic shenanigans to entertaining effect.
 But Nightflyers doesn't commit enough to the weirdness to pull it off.